-The Group has invested in a 50/50 joint venture with a Lebanese company, Joseph G. Khoury Holdings & Fils S.A.L.
-The joint venture owns around 193,700 square metres of reclaimed land surrounding a marina located in Dbayyeh, 15 kilometres north of central Beirut in Lebanon.
+The Group invested in a 50/50 joint venture with a Lebanese company, Joseph G. Khoury Holdings & Fils S.A.L. in relation to the development of 193,700 square metres of reclaimed land surrounding a marina located in Dbayyeh, 15 kilometres north of central Beirut in Lebanon.
+On 30 September 2022, the Group acquired the remaining 50 per cent. shareholding in the joint venture, thus increasing its ownership from 50 per cent. to 100 per cent.
+Accordingly, the 2022 Group Financial Statements consolidates the results of Waterfront City SAL from 30 September 2022 until 31 December 2022.

 The mixed-use development, called Waterfront City, will be completed by the joint venture in a number of phases.